souravaddya/CNM-CRCPress/README.md

 		- New design and performance of IoT cloud for smart health care and monitor system

 ## * Proposal submission
-A proposal for book chapter is needed from prospective authors before the proposal *submission due date*, describing the objective, scope, and structure of the proposed chapter (no more than 500 words).
+A proposal for book chapter is needed from prospective authors before the proposal *submission due date*, describing the objective, scope, and structure of the proposed chapter.
+Proposal (Extended abstract) in 500 words with title and list of authors.
+Full chapter with 10000-12000 words in specific CRC press format available in https://www.crcpress.com/resources/authors/why-publish-with-us, then go to Resources/For Authors.

 Acceptance of chapter proposals will be communicated to lead chapter authors after a formal double-blind review process, to ensure relevance, quality, and originality.
-The submission of chapter proposals should be processed via Easychair system (https://easychair.org/conferences/?conf=adv1sec).
+The submission of chapter proposals should be processed via Easychair system (https://easychair.org/cfp/CNM-CRCPress-2020).

 **No personal email will be accepted.**

 ## Book Editors
-Sanjay Kumar Biswash, NIIT University, India, skbismu@gmail.com Sourav Kanti Addya, Indian Institute of Technology Kharagpur, India, kanti.sourav@ieee.org
+Sanjay Kumar Biswash, NIIT University, India, skbismu@gmail.com

+Sourav Kanti Addya, Indian Institute of Technology Kharagpur, India, kanti.sourav@ieee.org

 # Additional Information